pivey/Unsplash_image_gallery/README.md

 Unsplash is a gallery of images that comes with a very permissive [license](https://unsplash.com/license).
 One way to use the gallery is to generate random images like so `https://source.unsplash.com/random/200x200`.
-However, there is a cache that will prevent you from loding serveral random images at once.
+However, there is a cache that will prevent you from loading several random images at once.
 There are several ways you can hack this to load different images.
 One way is to find a collection you like, and then through some JavaScript [generate random images](https://medium.com/quick-code/how-to-quickly-generate-a-random-gallery-of-images-from-an-unsplash-collection-in-javascript-4ddb2a6a4faf).
 Another way is to change the sizes of the downloaded images slightly, say by one pixel.